Datadog Inc. (DDOG) Shares Down Despite Recent Market Volatility

-Datadog Inc. (NASDAQ: DDOG)’s stock price has decreased by -1.49 compared to its previous closing price of 75.22.
-However, the company has experienced a -5.84% decline in its stock price over the last five trading sessions.
+Datadog Inc. (NASDAQ: DDOG)’s stock price has decreased by -0.52 compared to its previous closing price of 76.98.
+Despite this, the company has seen a loss of -1.31% in its stock price over the last five trading days.
 Barron’s reported on 02/16/23 that Datadog Earnings Beat Expectations.
 Why the Stock Is Falling.

 Is It Worth Investing in Datadog Inc. (NASDAQ: DDOG) Right Now?

-, and the 36-month beta value for DDOG is at 0.99.
-Analysts have varying views on the stock, with 22 analysts rating it as a “buy,” 6 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for DDOG is 0.99.
+Analysts have varying opinions on the stock, with 21 analysts rating it as a “buy,” 6 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?